MuteBard/CrossingBotReactClient/readMe.md

 ### Market.js

-A real time market that displays the price change of turnips over a day.
+A real-time market that displays the price change of turnips over a day.
 Users are also able to view price changed over the last week and month.
-Users are also able to buy turnips and sell tunips based on the market price.
+Users are also able to buy turnips and sell turnips based on the market price.
 All transactions are recorded at the bottom.

 ![market](https://cdn.discordapp.com/attachments/730505885931012136/730505956034609233/market.png)

 ### Profile.js

-A summary page of your user stats: turnip status, bells and caught creatures.
+A summary page of your user stats: turnip statuses, bells, and caught creatures.
-Here users are also able to remove crossingbot from their twitch stream should they choose.
+Here users are also able to remove CrossingBot from their twitch stream should they choose.

 ![profile](https://cdn.discordapp.com/attachments/730505885931012136/730505941983952966/profile.png)

 ### SVGs

-If you hover over turnip, bug net, fishing rod, or mony bag, there will be a little cute animation. c:
+If you hover over turnip, bug net, fishing rod, or money bag, there will be a little cute animation. c: